-FIGURE 35: Solar Fish Drying44
+FIGURE 36: Solar Fish Drying46

-Systems for drying fish (or other such perishable commodities) using solar energy (Figure 35).
+System for drying fish (or other such perishable commodities) using solar energy (Figure 36).
 In sunny days fish will be dried using solar energy and when solar radiation is not sufficient during cloudy/rainy days, LPG back up heating system will be automatically activated to supplement the heat requirement.
 Thus, continuous drying is possible in this system without spoilage of highly perishable commodities to obtain a good quality dried product.
 In communities where LPG is not available other sources of energy can be used.

-When dried in the open, fish has a strong odour.
-Since the solar dryer uses covered drying, the odour is reduced.
+When dried in open, fish has a strong odour.
+Since the solar dryer uses covered drying this odour is reduced.
 Needs funding and custom designed.